 A latte is the perfect combination of flavors poured into a cup.
 Fortunately, you don’t have to regularly visit the nearest coffee shop or be a professional bartender to enjoy this tasty drink.
 You can now make one by yourself in the comfort of your home.
 You only need a few simple ingredients and some tips and tricks on how to transform them into pure perfection.
 In this article, we will go through the essential steps of the process and give you a few pieces of advice on how to make the best cup of espresso like a pro.

 GET ALL THE INGREDIENTS

 As you probably know by now, you will need freshly brewed espresso coffee, steamed milk, and milk foam.
-You can use various milk, including plant-based options, so it may be suitable for vegans as well.
-You can add sugar, or some other flavors to improve the taste.
+You can use various milks, including plant-based options, so it may be suitable for vegans as well.
+You can add sugar or some other flavors to improve the taste.
 Some people even have a habit of putting the whipped cream on top of it.
 However, the original Caffe Latte includes coffee, milk, and a bit of milk foam on top.

 PREHEAT THE CUP

 Preheating is a small but essential step in making a perfect coffee.
 Everyone who has ever worked as a bartender understands the importance of pouring any hot drink into a specifically hot cup.
 If you skip this step, your espresso shot will go cold very fast while you prepare your milk.
 If you don’t have a cup warmer on your machine, you may just fill your cup with hot water and let it sit for a minute or so until you get everything else done.
 This way, you are ensuring that the taste of the coffee stays perfect at the right temperature.